Tradition. Perfektion. Innovation.

 Special alloys:

-Mechanical and performance characteristics, such as temperature changes, wear resistance and scaling resistance can be purposefully influenced by variation of the alloy composition and/or heat treatment.
+Mechanical and performance characteristics such as temperature changes, wear resistance and scaling resistance can be systematically influenced by variation of the alloy composition and/or heat treatment.

 Dimensional tolerances of the cast parts according to DIN EN ISO 8062-3